 From the beginning, the College produced men and women of faith whose moral, spiritual, and intellectual formation enabled them to provide exemplary leadership in their careers, communities, and churches, and as parents, priests, or religious.
-Six presidents have shaped the University into an internationally recognized, Christ-centered institution: Father Daniel W. Egan, TOR, Father Kevin Keelan, TOR (1959-62; 1969-74), Father Columba S. Devlin, TOR, Father Michael Scanlan, TOR, Father Terence Henry, TOR, and Father Sean O. Sheridan, TOR, and Father Dave Pivonka, TOR.
+Seven presidents have shaped the University into an internationally recognized, Christ-centered institution: Father Daniel W. Egan, TOR, Father Kevin Keelan, TOR (1959-62; 1969-74), Father Columba S. Devlin, TOR, Father Michael Scanlan, TOR, Father Terence Henry, TOR, Father Sean O. Sheridan, TOR, and Father Dave Pivonka, TOR.

 In the late 1960s and early 1970s, however, the College nearly failed.
 Reeling from the social and cultural upheavals that rocked schools nationwide, the College found itself facing a serious identity crisis and declining enrollment.
 Father Michael Scanlan, TOR, who became president in 1974, helped restore the institution to the Catholic, Franciscan vision of its founders.

 The College achieved university status in 1980, changing its name to Franciscan University of Steubenville in 1985.
-During its 72 years of existence, the University has grown to a 249-acre campus with 25 buildings plus student apartments and a study abroad program in Gaming, Austria.
-It now educates almost 2,500 students each year who come from 50 states and 17 countries as well as over 850 online students.
-The University also reaches over 48,000 other Catholics through its 25 annual adult and youth conferences.
+During its 74 years of existence, the University has grown to a 241-acre campus with 26 buildings plus student apartments and a study abroad program in Gaming, Austria.
+It now educates over 2,400 students on campus each year who come from 50 states and 17 countries as well as over 850 online students.
+The University also reaches over 60,000 other Catholics through its 30-plus annual adult and youth conferences.